istehem/wiktionary-en-cli/tests/tmp/README.md

-Files created during tests goes here.
+The files created during testing are stored here.